brainflow-dev/brainflow/docs/SupportedBoards.rst

 **On Unix-like systems you may need to configure permissions for serial port or run with sudo.**

+**On MacOS there are two serial ports for each device: /dev/tty..... and /dev/cu.....
+You HAVE to specify /dev/cu.....**

 Supported platforms:

 - Windows